 To remove an html link, click the link within your Page/Post that you'd like to remove to display the inline link toolbar.
-Once the toolbar appears, click the the cursor somewhere within it and then click the Remove link button (^{CMA}) on the main Visual Editor toolbar.
-If you want to remove a link from an image, simply click the image once to select it and then click the Remove link button (on the main Visual Editor toolbar.
-If the html link is linking to an uploaded file or image, clicking the Remove link button won't remove or delete that file, it will simply remove the hyperlink.
+Once the toolbar appears, click the button () to accept your change.
+If the html link is linking to an uploaded file or image, clicking the Remove button won't remove or delete that file, it will simply remove the hyperlink.